 Length: 19 pages

-This bill was introduced on December 5, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 5, 2007, in a previous session of Congress, but it did not receive a vote.

 Dec 5, 2007